Paying for housing

 Nelnet Payment Plans

-For Fall 2020 and Winter 2021, Wayne State University will be offering installment payment plans via Nelnet Campus Commerce.
+For Fall 2023 and Winter 2024, Wayne State University offers installment payment plans via Nelnet Campus Commerce.
 Students may enroll and make payments over five, four, or three installments in order to make college more affordable.

 Cost to Participate